pydoit/doit/doc/tutorial_1.rst

 task execution
 --------------

 ``doit`` comes with a command line tool to act upon the set of tasks defined in a specific file.
-The default file is ``dodo.py`` in the current directory, and the default action is to execute all found tasks.
+The default file is ``dodo.py`` in the current directory.
+With no argument it executes all tasks found in it.

 .. code-block:: console